Skip to Content

 Photos via Shutterstock

 Next, you’ll follow the road in the direction of Dooega.
-This stretch offers some of the most incredible coastal landscapes in Ireland, so take it slow and take it all in.
+This stretch boasts some of the most impressive coastal landscapes in Ireland.

 Looking to stay on the island?
 Hop into our Achill Island accommodation guide to find the best hotels and B&Bs